Ackee-Blockchain/2025-workshop-fuzzing/README.md

 wake test tests/test_vault_unit.py
 ```

-This should show nice call trace. ✨
+This should show a nice call trace. ✨

 ### Config file: `wake.toml`

-`/wake.toml` is Environemnt file.
+`/wake.toml` is the environment file.

-You can change testing environment.
-Anvil, Revm or others.
+You can change the testing environment: Anvil, Revm, or others.

 ```toml
 [testing]
 cmd = "anvil"
 ```

-Compiler setting.
-Generally `wake up` automatically apply remappings to this config.
+Compiler settings.
+Generally, `wake up` automatically applies remappings to this config.

 ```toml
 [compiler.solc]